sirenmarkets/docs/siren-amm/siren-amm.md

 ### Case 2 - Selling options

 1. A trader enters *# of contracts* (Calls or Puts) to be sold back to the AMM in the input field on the right panel.
-1 contract equals 1 **bToken** , the tota quantity can be seen in the *Portfolio* tab.
+1 contract equals 1 **bToken**, the total quantity can be seen in the *Portfolio* tab.
 2. The AMM checks the current underlying price, time to expiration, **b/wToken** balances linked to the respective Pool ($UNI, $SUSHI, etc. for Calls or $USDC for Puts) and existing **Free_Collateral** in the Pool to calculate the **Premium_Out** to be repaid to the trader.
 3. The trader pushes the *Sell* button.
 4. The trader confirms the # of **bToken** for the transaction in a wallet linked (Metamask, etc.).